ShadowLegacy557/Documentation/docs/addon-content/particles.md

 `brightness` determines the glow intensity of the particle.
 Needs the render type set to "lit"!
 Max is 240.  *(optional, fallback: -1)*

 `render_type` determines how the particle is rendered.
-Possible values: "opaque", "translucant", "lit", "no_render". *(optional, fallback: opaque)*
+Possible values: "opaque", "translucent", "lit", "no_render". *(optional, fallback: opaque)*

 `texture_type` determines how the textures are handled.
 More info in the bottom section.
 Possible values: "random", "aging".  *(optional, fallback: random)*